National Bohemian hasn’t been made in Baltimore for decades. Not that anyone seems to care.

 During its prime, National Premium was the Heineken of the day—a dry, crisp pilsner, served everywhere from Haussner’s in Highlandtown to the Plaza Hotel and Waldorf Astoria in New York City.
 But over time, it lost the spotlight to its little lager brother, being discontinued entirely in 1996.

-One attempt at a local revival never took off, and then came Miller, who also owns the rights to Gunther.
-He pieced together the recipe with the help of a former Carling brewmaster, and by 2012, the inaugural run of the new Premium was made in nearby Delaware.
+One attempt at a local revival never took off, and then came Miller, who also owns the rights to Gunther, which he hopes to revive one day.
+Over months and months, he eventually pieced together the recipe with the help of a retired Carling brewmaster, and by 2012, the inaugural run of the new Premium was made in nearby Delaware.
 Then, two Octobers ago, it finally returned to Maryland, with the state’s first batch in decades brewed at the Heavy Seas brewery in Halethorpe, just a stone’s throw from National’s last digs.

 “It was a no-brainer,” says Hugh Sisson, founder of Heavy Seas and the sort of elder statesman of Baltimore’s craft beer scene.
 Now, each year, a small-but-mighty volume of Premium is brewed, bottled, and sold across the state, mostly to liquor stores, if you know where to look.
 (Which Gundlach does; it’s still his favorite.)

-Today, there are at least 100 craft breweries in Maryland alone.
-And while that might sound exciting, it’s part of a flooded market, with the past few years of beers getting stronger and stranger—featuring over-the-top hops or unlikely flavorings—as everyone tries to outdo each other.
-And like times past, it’s a boom-turned-bubble that might just burst.
+Today, there are at least 100 craft breweries in the state of Maryland alone.
+And while that might sound exciting, it’s part of a nationally flooded market, with the past few years of beers getting stronger and stranger—featuring over-the-top hops or unlikely flavorings—as everyone tries to outdo each other.
+Meanwhile, shelf space is shrinking, and as in times past, it’s a boom-turned-bubble that might just burst.

 “Everything is cyclical,” says Sisson, 70, comparing the present moment to the late ’90s, when Premium croaked.
 “I don’t want to wish anyone ill, but there’s too many breweries.
 We’re already beginning to see some attrition, and I think the industry is maybe a third of the way through a natural Darwinian correction.
 But we’ve been through this before, followed by a period of growth.
 The game right now is just do everything you can to survive.”

-In large part, that’s because Gen Z is drinking less, if at all.
+In large part, that’s because Gen Z is drinking less, if at all these days.
 Perhaps for their health.
-Perhaps thanks to the rise of recreational cannabis.
-When they do drink, they like canned cocktails and hard seltzers.
+Perhaps because of the rise of recreational cannabis.
+And when they do drink, they like canned cocktails and hard seltzers.
 As for beer, brewers say lighter options are the new IPAs.
-In fact, Modelo is the best-selling beer in America right now.
+In fact, Modelo is the best-selling brew in America right now.
 And perhaps the Mexican-made pilsner-style lager is trying to tell us something:

 Love it or hate it, it might be Boh’s time to shine again.